-Name

-Department

-Job Title

-Assignment No.

-I have read and understood the Standards of Business Conduct for LHB staff, and in accordance with those Standards I hereby declare the following second/self employment.

-Name of Employer

-Nature of Business

-Nature of Employment
+Declaration:

-Declaration: I declare that the information I have given on this form is correct and complete.
+I declare that the information I have given on this form is correct and complete.
 I undertake to immediately inform the Health Board of any change in the circumstances stated.
-During periods of sickness absence, I understand that I must not undertake any other work without the prior written consent of my line manager.
+During periods of sickness absence, I understand that I must not to undertake any other work without the prior written consent of my line manager.

-Signature: Date:
+Signature.....
+Date.....

+Authorised (Line Manager)

-Authorised (line manager) I have considered the above, and I am satisfied that the nature of the declared second employment is not incompatible with the employee's primary Health Board position.
-I have explained that to continue to undertake other work during periods of sickness absence without obtaining prior written consent may be considered in breach of contract, and subject to investigation under the Health Board's Disciplinary Policy and/or Counter Frauc Policy and Response Plan.
+I have considered the above, and I am satisfied that the nature of the declared second employment is not incompatible with the employee's Health Board position.
+I have explained that to continue to undertake other work during periods of sickness absence without obtaining prior written consent may be considered in breach of contract, and subject to investigation under the Health Board's Disciplinary Policy and/or Counter Fraud Policy.

-Signature: Date: